 E-commerce is really big in China, surpassing the United States in making the most online sales last 2013.
-The e-commerce revenue is almost at 2.19 trillion RMB (266 billion euros) in China, now the biggest in the world.
-There are a lot of key factors in the success of e-commerce in China, from the products being sold, the different businesses going into the e-commerce platform, to, of course one of the most important factor in its success, parcel delivery.
+The e-commerce revenue is almost 2.19 trillion RMB (266 billion euros) in China, now the biggest in the world.
+There are a lot of key factors in the success of e-commerce in China, from the products being sold, and the different businesses going into the e-commerce platform, too, of course, one of the most important factors in its success, is parcel delivery.

 Logistics in e-commerce

 Whenever someone buys something online, the next step in acquiring your product is actually someone delivering it to your doorstep.
 Delivery companies are hiring as many people as possible who are willing to travel for hours and hours every day, delivering parcels to different doorsteps or areas, with very little wages.
 With a very cheap labor force in China, it can be achievable.
 An ecommerce platform wouldn’t survive without these cheap logistics companies.

 But nowadays, the prices of labor in China are increasing, with the lowest positions having the highest increases in pay.
 How could e-commerce businesses cope with these possible increases in payables, when the Chinese market loves the zero to very cheap delivery fees which as a result could mean very cheap items bought?